 - There is a cost associated with their services.

-- Visit their website for more information: www.birthrootsdoulas.com
+- Check out their website at http://nestfamilycentre.com for more information.

 - Email: firstname.lastname@example.org

-- They offer a Family Support Program, which provides in-home supports to families in need.
-You may qualify for this program if your family is experiencing an illness or hospitalization, has a hard time dealing with parenting and child behavior, has had twins or triplets, or if you are feeling overwhelmed and having a hard time adjusting to parenthood.
+- They offer an In-Home Family Support Program, which provides supports to families in need.
+You may qualify for this program if your family has limited resources and is experiencing a relationship loss or change, an illness or hospitalization, has a hard time dealing with parenting and child behaviour, has had twins or triplets, etc.

 - There is a cost that is based on a sliding scale and can be subsidized.

-- To see if this program is right for you, call the Family Support Intake Worker at 204-947-1401 or visit their website at http://www.familydynamics.ca/families/in-home-family-support/
+- To see if this program is right for you, call the In-Home Family Support Program Intake Coordinator at 204-947-1401 or visit their website at http://www.familydynamics.ca/families/in-home-family-support/

 Villa Rosa Inc.